fmgolos/TestTask/README.md

 ```
 ### 3) Send message

-##### Not needed to set your name in curl request because your name already included in the JWT token from authorization step.
+##### No need to set your name in curl request because your name already included in the JWT token from authorization step.

 ```console
   curl -X 'POST' \